Bedrock-OSS/bedrock-wiki/docs/blocks/precise-rotation.md

     - QuazChick
 ---

-::: tip FORMAT VERSION `1.20.10`
+::: tip FORMAT VERSION `1.20.20`
-This tutorial assumes an advanced understanding of blocks.
+This tutorial assumes an advanced understanding of blocks and Molang.
 Check out the [blocks guide](/blocks/blocks-intro) before starting.
 :::